3 Summer “Must-Knows” for Strata/Condo Living

 Warm weather and garbage don’t mix.

-Not only can it smell unpleasant, garbage can also attract wildlife.
+Not only can it smell unpleasant, but the garbage can also attract wildlife.
 Be aware of the waste diversion opportunities in your building and take the time to sort your recycling in the appropriate bins.
 Avoid overfilling any containers to steer clear of spills and messes.

 Pay Attention to Air Quality.